PavanRangani/docs/docs/prd/reporting/reporting.md

     - Suppose the system fails the request for any reason.
 So the state will be changed to `Failed`.
 When any of request is failed, show proper message with icon.
 On hover of Failed icon, show close icon.
 On click, failed record will be remove from the list item.
     - Records are not removed in the list item when request is in `In Progress` or `Waiting` state.
     - Once the request is completed, records are removed from the list item and pdf will be downloaded.
+    - When the download request for the report is in `In Progress` or `Waiting` state, the `Download PDF` action for that report will appear disabled.
+      - For e.g, Suppose I have added 3 reports in the reporting tab for John Brown entity.
+I performed a Download PDF action for the first record.
+So the download pdf request is in progress.
+Now when users perform the same action for the records, the system doesn't allow that.
     - There is some additional case :
       - Suppose one user `Keith Vernon`. //TODO
 - On click of any aggregate report show details of that report in view page.